M-10003 to M-10006

 The M-10004 trainset at Reno, Nevada on a trial run.
 Cars are of the tapered cross-section type used with M-10000 to M-10002.

 One of the M-10003-6 trains (center left) along with EMD E6 locomotives and other streamlined cars.

-The Union Pacific Railroad's M-10003, M-10004, M-10005, and M-10006 were four identical streamlined 2-car power car diesel-electric train sets delivered in May, June, and July 1936 from Pullman-Standard, with prime movers from the Winton Engine Corporation of General Motors and General Electric generators, control equipment and traction motors.
+The Union Pacific Railroad's M-10003, M-10004, M-10005, and M-10006 were four identical streamlined diesel-electric power car trainsets delivered in May, June, and July 1936 from Pullman-Standard, with prime movers from the Winton Engine Corporation of General Motors and General Electric generators, control equipment and traction motors.
 One was for the City of San Francisco, two were for the City of Denver, and one was a spare set intended for both routes.
 In 1939, M-10004 was split and converted into additional boosters for the other sets, now renumbered CD-05, CD-06, and CD-07, all running on the City of Denver.
 The M-10001 power car became the other third booster.
-In this form, the three power sets ran until they were replaced by E8 locomotives in 1953, at which point they were scrapped.
+In this form, the three power sets ran until they were replaced by E8 locomotives in 1953, at which point they were all withdrawn from service and scrapped.